-This class of PD medications has no direct effect on PD symptoms but is used to prolong the effect of levodopa by blocking its metabolism.
-COMT (catechol-o-methyl transferase) inhibitors are used primarily to help with “wearing off,” in which the effect of levodopa becomes short-lived.
+This class of Parkinson’s disease (PD) medications has little to no direct effect on symptoms but is used to prolong the effect of the Parkinson’s medication levodopa by blocking its break down.
+Catechol-O-methyl transferase (COMT) inhibitors are used primarily to help with “wearing off” — changes in the ability to move as the effect of levodopa becomes short-lived.

 Common Side Effects of COMT Inhibitors

 - May exaggerate some levodopa-related side effects, especially dyskinesia